Robert H. Treman State Park, New YorkNational Parks & Nature

 Sample 2-Day Itinerary

-To help you make the most of your visit to Robert H. Treman State Park, our team has crafted a sample 2-day itinerary.
-This plan balances active exploration with relaxation, ensuring you experience the park's highlights.
+To help you make the most of your visit to Robert H. Treman State Park New York, our team has crafted a sample 2-day itinerary, balancing active exploration with relaxation.

-• Lunch (1:00 PM - 2:00 PM): Pack a picnic lunch to enjoy at one of the scenic picnic areas within the park.
-Alternatively, head back towards Ithaca for a quick bite at a local deli or cafe.
+• Lunch (1:00 PM - 2:00 PM): Enjoy a picnic lunch at one of the park's designated picnic areas near the Lower Falls.

 Day 2: Rim Views & Local Charm